matatk/agrip/audioquake/manuals/user-manual-part04.md

 ```

-**Warning:** Be nice to the other people on the server – if you're not, the server admin has the power to *kick* you from the game and ban you from reconnecting\!
+**Warning:** Be nice to the other people on the server&mdash;if you're not, the server admin has the power to *kick* you from the game and ban you from reconnecting\!

 #### Chat History